 From CALL to TELL

 The way we use language has been transformed by the technology it is embedded in.
 So, do we need to reconsider the role technology plays in language teaching and learning?
 Warschauer laid out three phrases of ‘CALL’ Computer-Assisted Language Learning; ‘Behaviouristic CALL’, ‘Communicative CALL’ and ‘Integrative CALL’.
 (Warchauer, M. 1996).
 However, due to the development, ubiquity and normalisation of digital technologies in our daily lives, experts are now calling for a new phase or even approach called ‘TELL’ Technology Enhanced Language Learning.
 (Walker, A. & White, Goodith.
 2013).
-One of the key differences between previous approaches and ‘TELL’ is that digital technology is seen as the environment in which language is learned and used.
+One of the key differences between previous approaches and ‘TELL’ is that digital technology is seen as the environment in which language is learned and used, not just a tool.

 From pen and paper to word processors